 There are a healthy number of budget-oriented rain shells on the market, and Columbia’s versatile Watertight II is among the most popular.
 The jacket isn’t a standout in wet-weather performance—you’ll need to spend up for that—but its approachable price, durable construction, and extended range of sizes make it a staple for casual outings, commuting, and the occasional rainy-day hike.
-Below we break down the Watertight II’s water and wind protection, breathability, weight, durability, fit and sizing, and more.
+Below we break down our experiences with the Watertight II.
 To see how it stacks up against the competition, see our article on the best rain jackets.

 For errands around town and occasional off-season hiking trips, Columbia’s Watertight II is a solid value in a rain jacket.
 In use, the 2-layer Omni-Tech waterproof shell fabric adequately kept moisture from soaking through, and the jacket’s DWR coating beaded drops on the surface exceptionally well.
 After half an hour of standing in pouring rain, the Watertight II’s fabric held strong.
 In terms of wind protection, the jacket’s hood, hem cinches, and Velcro cuffs effectively sealed out drafts.